CodingItWrong/user-modifiable-software/hypercard/properties.md

 One of the motivations for the high level of HyperTalk was to make the learning path for users easier:

-> The primary requirement of the HyperTalk language was that it be readable by somebody that can look and see what was going on: 'oh on mouseup go to next card'.
+> The primary requirement of the HyperTalk language was that it be readable by somebody that can look and see what was going on: "oh, on mouseup go to next card".
 Somebody could see that, and maybe modify it a little bit.

 (Legacy 6:51)

 ## Use, Then Reuse, Then Tweak, Then Create From Scratch
 HyperCard stacks are open source in the sense that you can see the source, not only by downloading it separately, but right in the middle of running the program:

 > I was open source before open source was cool.
-You could open any button up, and see inside 'on mouseup go card 3'.
+You could open any button up, and see inside "on mouseup go card 3".
 See how it worked, so that you could modify it for your own use.
 And a lot of people made HyperCard stacks by starting with somebody else's and modifying it.

 (TWiT 36:05)